Baltimore Key Bridge collapse: All we know about the ship crash and victims

 Is it safe now?
 What is the latest on the ground?

 - Maryland Governor Wes Moore declared a state of emergency.
-US Transportation Secretary Pete Buttigieg said “rescue efforts remain under way and drivers in the Baltimore area should follow local responder guidance on detours and response.”
+US Transportation Secretary Pete Buttigieg said, “Rescue efforts remain under way, and drivers in the Baltimore area should follow local responder guidance on detours and response.”

-- Port traffic was suspended until further notice, Maryland transportation authorities said.

-- More than 40 ships remained inside Baltimore’s port – including small cargo ships, tugboats and pleasure craft – data from the ship-tracking and maritime analytics provider MarineTraffic showed.
+- More than 40 ships remained inside Baltimore’s port, including small cargo ships, tugboats and pleasure craft, according to data from the ship-tracking and maritime analytics provider MarineTraffic.

 - The Federal Aviation Administration is restricting aircraft from flying over the wreckage of the bridge.